marienahapetian/forms-contact/readme.txt

 === Forms - Form builder and Contact form ===
 Contributors: Huge-IT
 Donate link: https://huge-it.com/forms/
-Tags: forms, contact form, contact forms, forms plugin, contact form builder, wordpress contact form, contact us, form, form builder, form creation, form maker, forms builder, Requires at least: 3.0.1
+Tags: forms, contact form, form, form builder, form maker, Requires at least: 3.0.1
 Tested up to: 4.7.5
 Stable tag: 1.4.9
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Form builder are one of the most important elements of your website.
-If you need a simple configured and best functioning forms.
+If you need a simple configured and best functioning forms - contact form.

 == Description ==